astbss/astbss/README.md

 # astbss

-The Docker folder contains various Dockerfiles I use on my servers and on my desktop.
+The Docker folders contains various Dockerfiles I use on my servers and on my desktop.

 Are Casilla